harshnehal1996/ML_OPS/reports/README.md

 >
 > Answer:

 In our project we made use of branches to increase productivity.
 Every member had his own branch to test new functionalities and fix bugs without interfering in work of others.
-Also the main branch was mostly free of bugs and unfinnished "TODO" parts.
+Also the main branch was mostly free of bugs and unfinished "TODO" parts.
 Although even with that we had to browse through commit history to pull previous version replaced by omitment.
 We abstained from using pull requests though.
 Mainly due to the rush and inconveniences with pushing data to google cloud platform.
-Despite that, we know value of pull requests even more evident in bigger projects.
+Despite that, we know value of pull requests is even more evident in bigger projects.
 Code verification before publishing prevents plenty of bugs from happening.

 ### Question 10